By Terrence Curry

-For example, if you expected underlying security to increase notably in the price you would know not to use a strategy that returned a profit on a small price increase and didn’t keep generating profits if the price continued to rise.
+For example, if you expected underlying security to grow notably in the price you will not use a strategy that returned a profit on a small price hike and didn’t keep making profits after the price proceeded to rise.

-There are strategies, though, that are particularly suitable for certain outlooks.
+There are strategies, however, that are especially suitable for individual outlooks.

-Options trading strategies come with varying degrees of complexity.
-There are very simple, typically those that involve one or two transactions.
-There are some that are more complicated, requiring three or more transactions.
+Options trading strategies come with different levels of complexity.
+You can find some very simple.
+Some of them involve one or two transactions.
+But, also, there are some that are more complicated.
+They could require three or more transactions.

-The complexity of a strategy is definitely something that you need to think about when deciding which one to use.
+The complexity of a strategy is unquestionably something that you need to study when deciding which one to use.